patrycja-i-lesniak/fibonacci-sequence/README.md

 Application written as part of the vanila javascript exercises.
 It allows you to display the fibonacci sequence after entering its length in an input.

+The app displays a string with a maximum length of 100.